How to Prevent Shoulder Pain From Using a Wheelchair

 This will assist you in achieving a clear diagnosis of your pain and a treatment plan which is tailored to your needs.

-(FIRST CLASS PHYSIO- GOLD COAST MOBILE SERVICE)-NDIS REGISTERED PROVIDER
+(FIRST CLASS PHYSIO- MOBILE PHYSIO GOLD COAST)-NDIS REGISTERED PROVIDER

 1.Mason, B., Warner, M., Briley, S., Gossey-Tolfrey, V., & Vegter, R (2020) Managing shoulder pain in manual wheelchair users: a scoping review of conservative treatment interventions.
 Clinical Rehabilitation, 34(6), 741-753.